 Channel memberships allow viewers to join your channel through monthly payments and get members-only perks like badges, emoji and other goods.
-If you're eligible, these are the policies and guidelines that will help steer you out of trouble.
+If you're eligible, these policies and guidelines will help steer you out of trouble.

 Minimum eligibility requirements

 You must meet minimum requirements to be considered for channel memberships on YouTube.

 Keep in mind that meeting the following does not mean that you'll automatically get channel memberships.
 We're slowly rolling out this feature.
 Some music channels may not be eligible e.g. under SRAV contract.
 If you have access, you'll see memberships as an option on the Memberships page:

 - Your channel must have more than 1,000 subscribers.

 - Your channel is in the YouTube Partner Programme.